The Disability Discrimination Act

 Accessibility Regulations – Controversies

 Under the government initiative Transport 2010 – The Ten Year Plan, £132 billion of public funds has been dedicated to disabled access improvements for public transport including trains and buses.
+If you need a bus reservation or rental in Phoenix, our azlimo’s bus charter service in phoenix have you covered.
+Whether you need a bus for a large party or a small party, we have a bus for you.
 Taxi firms and taxi drivers however are responsible for the modifications of their own vehicles as they are purchased by the driver who is individually responsible for their maintenance, or they are purchased by the company who must maintain them.
 Modifying their own vehicles will inevitably involve a big outlay for taxi drivers, with potential fines if they do not meet requirements, much to the chagrin of many independent drivers and firms with fleets of cars.

 A further question has been raised regarding the effectiveness of the modifications being installed or that have yet to be implemented.
 It has been argued that changes have been based around the needs of wheelchair users, conforming to the stereotype that most people with disabilities are wheelchair users and ignoring the huge range of conditions that can affect people�s day to day abilities.